Moving from USA to Cyprus [2026 Tax Guide]

 Step 6: File FBAR annually by April 15 (extended to October 15 without penalty).
 Report all foreign financial accounts - Cyprus bank accounts, any European brokerage accounts, and any other foreign accounts where the combined balance exceeded USD 10,000 at any point during the year.

-Step 7: File your US federal tax return annually.
-Select the FEIE (Form 2555) or FTC (Form 1116) method - not both for the same income, though you can use FEIE for earned income and FTC for other income types.
-A US expat tax specialist should prepare your first few returns.
+Step 7: File your US federal return each year.
+Choose either FEIE (Form 2555) or FTC (Form 1116) - not both for the same earnings, though FEIE can cover wages while FTC handles passive profits.
+A specialist in American expat taxation should prepare your first few returns.

 Cost of Living: USA vs Cyprus